Experience-based Knowledge Correction for Robust Planning in Minecraft: Additional experimental results

 \subsection{LLM-predicted initial dependency graph analysis}

-The initial dependency graph, constructed from predictions by Qwen2.5-VL-7B~\citep{qwen2.5-VL}, forms the initial planning knowledge for REPOA (\Cref{sec:adaptive-dependency-learning}).
+The initial dependency graph, constructed from predictions by Qwen2.5-VL-7B~\citep{qwen2.5-VL}, forms the initial planning knowledge for XENON (\Cref{sec:adaptive-dependency-learning}).
 This section analyzes its quality, highlighting limitations that necessitate our adaptive dependency learning.

 As shown in \Cref{tab:analysis_graph}, the 7B LLM's initial requirement sets exhibit significant inaccuracies.
 Accuracy for correct item types was 23\%, dropping to 8\% for exact items and quantities.
 Errors in dependency among items are also prevalent: 57\% of items included unnecessary items, and 57\% omitted required items.
 Furthermore, 8\% of predicted items were non-existent (hallucinated), making 23\% of descendant items unattainable.
 Quantity predictions also showed substantial errors, with a mean absolute error of 2.05.